Full-Time Child Well-Being Worker

 - Establish respectful relationships with the children and their families to establish positive development goals for children 2 ½ to 6 years of age;

-- Provide enhanced knowledge of children’s growth and development that impacts their health & well being to allow families to be fully informed to make good decision for the child’s needs;
+- Provide enhanced knowledge of children’s growth and development that impacts their health & well being to allow families to be fully informed to make good decisions for the child’s needs;

 - Provide resources through referral sources available in the community and within the region to support children’s growth, special needs and development of families;